MinSiThu/Myanmar-Tuberculosis-Guidelines-Instructions/README.md

 | Diagnostic protocols | 237 |
 | Drug management | 218 |
 | Infection control | 36 |

+The distribution leans toward treatment and training, which reflects where the biggest practical gaps in Myanmar-language material currently sit.
+Infection control is intentionally lighter — most of the relevant guidance is short, procedural, and didn't need padding to bulk up the count.

 ### 4.4 Dataset Visualizations